Nan-Z-byte/rIACI/README.md

 - **Base Year Range**: The default base year range is 1961-1990.
 Adjust this as needed for your analysis.
 - **Python Dependencies**: Some data processing functions rely on Python.
 Ensure that Python and the necessary libraries are installed and correctly configured with the `reticulate` package.
 - **ECMWF API**: Before downloading data, register an account with ECMWF and obtain a valid API key.
-## 7. Contributing
-Contributions to the `rIACI` package are welcome!
-You can participate in the following ways:
-- Submit issues or feature requests
-- Submit pull requests to improve the code
-- Share your experiences and suggestions

-Please read the project's contribution guidelines before contributing.
-## 8. License
-The `rIACI` package is distributed under the MIT License.
-For more details, please refer to the [LICENSE](https://) file.

 ##